 Demonstrating Eligibility for Preferential Tariff Treatment

 Honduras requires a special Certificate of Origin for imports from the United States to be submitted.
-The main purpose of the document is to certify that the product is originated in the United States, which in turn allows it to receive the preferential tariff treatment agreed upon in CAFTA-DR. In the case of agricultural products, the producer, exporter or importer could provide the certificate with all the required information.
-The CAFTA-DR certificate is required by the Honduran Customs Authority (DARA).
+The main purpose of the document is to certify that the product is originated in the United States, which in turn allows it to receive the preferential tariff treatment agreed upon in CAFTA-DR. In the case of agricultural products, the producer, exporter, or importer could provide the certificate with all the required information.
+The CAFTA-DR certificate is required by the Honduran Customs Administration.

-- Information demonstrating that the good is originating;
+- Information demonstrating the good’s country of origin.

-- In the case of blanket period certification, the time period over which the certification is applicable.
+- In the case of blanket period certification, the time over which the certification is applicable.

 In some situations, multiple shipments of identical goods are being sent to the same CAFTA-DR importer.
 In these cases, it is not necessary to create a new written certification for each individual shipment.
 The importer may maintain one “blanket” certificate which must comply with all the same requirements as for one shipment to be presented to the customs authority.
 The “blanket period” may not exceed one year from the date signed in the Certificate of Origin.

 Sanitary product registration in Honduras is overseen by the Sanitary Regulatory Agency (ARSA), established in 2017.
-ARSA is in charge of issuing the sanitary registration number (SRN) and inspection of processed food products, medicines, natural products, cosmetics, medical devices and hygiene products approved to be sold at the retail and wholesale level.
+ARSA oversees issuing the sanitary registration number (SRN) and inspection of processed food products, medicines, natural products, cosmetics, medical devices, and hygiene products approved to be sold at the retail and wholesale level.
 Food inputs waiting to be processed or re-packed do not need an SRN.
-ARSA’s regulations for product registration can be found at: http://www.arsa.gob.hn/legislacion.html.
+ARSA’s regulations for product registration can be found at: http://www.arsa.gob.hn/legislacion.html

 Central America Customs Union (CACU) member countries have harmonized Sanitary Registration and Sanitary Inscription procedures for processed food products (Central American Technical Regulation-RTCA).
 Through this procedure, products registered in one CACU country do not need to be registered again in another.
 Products manufactured in the U.S. are not eligible for this registration exemption.
 However, the product’s Country of Origin is considered CACU if processed in a CACU member country, even if the raw material originates from a non-CACU country.
 Additional information and forms are available at the Central America Secretariat of Economic Integration’s (SIECA) website: https://www.sieca.int